New College Lectures

 - View a Complete List of the Published Outcomes

 The inaugural New College lectures were delivered in 1987 by Professor Malcolm Jeeves of the University of St Andrews, Scotland.
 In subsequent years lecturers have come from Australian and overseas universities as well as the wider community.
-The 2005 New College Lecture series had the largest audiences in the history of the lectures with the important topic of ‘Church and State’ addressed by The Hon John Anderson, The Hon Kevin Rudd and Rev Dr Andrew Cameron (Moore College).
+The 2005 New College Lecture series received much attention as it broached the important topic of ‘Church and State’ addressed by The Hon John Anderson, The Hon Kevin Rudd and Rev Dr Andrew Cameron (Moore College).
 Over 850 people attended over two nights to hear this landmark lecture series.
-The New College Lectures continue to grow and in 2013 the lectures were attended by more people than ever before.
+The New College Lectures continue to grow and in 2013 the lectures were attended by more people than ever before with delegates coming from near and far to hear Professor Stanley Hauerwas.